Slendy/Scheduler/README.md

 The recommended IDE for development is VSCode.

-This project is made in SvelteKit and requires the Bun runtime to be installed.
-To install Bun, follow the instructions located on their [`website`](https://bun.sh)
+This project is made in SvelteKit and requires the Node runtime to be installed.
+To install Node, follow the instructions located on their [`website`](https://nodejs.org/en/download)

 ### Running locally